What pops into your mind when you see the word, "liberation"?

 Mining: The First Chapter

 The whole process starts with mined ore delivered by the truckload to a mining process facility, often near to the ore pit, where the ore is crushed and milled thereby separating the copper from the waste rock (ie. gangue).
-The milled ore is then mixed with water creating a slurry before undergoing froth flotation, a process which involves adding various chemical reagents while bubbling air into the slurry causing the copper to attach to the bubbles and float to the surface.
+The milled ore is then mixed with water creating a slurry before undergoing froth flotation, a process that involves adding various chemical reagents while bubbling air into the slurry causing the copper to attach to the bubbles and float to the surface.
 Once enough copper floats to the top, it is skimmed off and further concentrated in a thickener and pressed through a filter producing roughly 25%-40% copper concentrate with an 8 - 12% moisture content.
-The rest of the concentrate is made up of other metals such as nickel, arsenic, bismuth, and/or antimony.
+The rest of the concentrate is made up of other metals such as iron, nickel, arsenic, bismuth, antimony, etc.. as well as sulfur.

 Refining: Pyro- vs Hydrometallurgy

-Hydrometallurgy is the process where the copper is leached with sulphuric acid and undergoes solvent-extraction to separate the impurities from the copper producing a copper rich electrolyte and raffinate solution.
-Using electrowinning, the copper rich electrolyte is subjected to an electrical current which reduces the copper in solution to metal plate at the cathode.
+Hydrometallurgy is the process where the copper is leached with sulphuric acid and undergoes solvent-extraction to separate the impurities from the copper producing a copper-rich electrolyte and raffinate solution.
+Using electrowinning, the copper-rich electrolyte is subjected to an electrical current that reduces the copper in the solution to the metal plate at the cathode.
 This process is typically used for copper oxides when the grade of copper is low.

 Liberating the Electrorefinery

 Unfortunately, the copper refining process doesn't end there and it is here where this story gets interesting.
-As the impure copper from the anodes dissolves into solution and is replated onto the cathode as pure copper, the dissolution process is faster than the plating process causing a gradual build up of copper ions in the refinery electrolyte.
-The copper concentration continues to increase along with other impurities such as nickel, zinc, arsenic, bismuth, antimony and many others.
-In order to control the copper concentration and other impurites in the electrolyte, a solution bleed is required, also known as a "copper liberator" circuit.
-Copper liberator circuits use electrowinning to recover the copper in various depletion stages.
-See also: Electrowinning 101: What is electrowinning?
+As we already mentioned earlier, the impure copper from the anodes dissolves into solution and is replated or deposited onto the cathode as pure copper, the dissolution process is faster than the plating process causing a gradual build-up of copper ions in the refinery electrolyte.
+The copper concentration continues to increase along with other impurities such as nickel, zinc, arsenic, bismuth, antimony, and many others.
+In order to control the copper concentration and other impurities in the electrolyte, a solution bleed is required, also known as a "copper liberator" circuit.
+Copper liberator circuits use electrowinning to remove the copper in various depletion stages.

 An ideal alternative for copper liberator circuits to recover saleable copper cathode from refinery bleed while improving the health and safety of the liberator operation, is to employ emew electrowinning.
 The emew cell increases the efficiency of copper plating by using a unique cylindrical cell that significantly increases the recovery efficiency and product purity.